bandrewfox/exprdb_docs/INSTALL.docker.md

     # make sure you're in the starting directory
     cd /mnt/atlas

-    # make symbolic link to the docker-compose configuration
+    # make link to the docker-compose configuration
     ln -s exprdb/conf/docker/docker-compose-env.yml .

-    # make a copy of the docker-compose template with ENV variables
+    # make a copy of the docker-compose template with ENV variables to the source directory, which is where django expects it
+    cd /mnt/atlas/exprdb
-    cp exprdb/conf/docker/template.env ./atlas.env
+    cp exprdb/conf/docker/template.env ./.env

-    # make a symbolic link from template to ".env" which is where docker-compose expects it
+    # make a link to the /mnt/atlas directory, which is where docker-compose expects it
-    ln -s atlas.env .env
+    cd /mnt/atlas
+    ln exprdb/.env .

-    # edit the docker-compose env file (see notes in file for instructions)
+    # edit the docker-compose env file (see notes in file for instructions) to configure your instance
+    cd /mnt/atlas/exprdb
-    vi atlas.env
+    vi .env

 ## Start the app

-The first time building the images takes an hour-ish because installing all the R and bioconductor packages is slow.
-I could build and deploy that image on docker hub, but I haven't done that before so it will take some effort.
-You only need to do a full build of that image once, so I haven't gone through the effort yet.

-    # If you have just rebooted the instance, then run docker service again
+    # If you have just rebooted the instance, then make sure docker is running
+    docker ps
+    # if not then start it
     sudo service docker start

     # go to the starting directory
     cd /mnt/atlas

     # this will read .env, build and start the 3 containers (detached mode)
-    docker-compose -f docker-compose-env.yml up -d --build
+    docker compose -f docker-compose-env.yml up -d --build

+### [DO NOT RUN - this is automatic now] First time usage of the app

+    # create the mysql tables
+    # docker compose -f docker-compose-env.yml exec djangoapp python manage.py migrate

+    # create the superuser (so you can log in and make accounts)
+    # docker compose -f docker-compose-env.yml exec djangoapp python manage.py createsuperuser

 ## Connect to app via web browser